-The manager advises that recent portfolio turnover has been lower than the long-term average (typically around 35% per annum).
-Trading activity has centred around a shift within the exposure to the banking sector (away from what the manager describes as the more aggressive banks to more defensive ones), reducing exposure to consumer stocks and taking advantage of opportunities thrown up by higher volatility in markets.
+The manager advises that recent portfolio turnover has been lower than the longterm average (typically around 35% per annum).
+Trading activity has centred around a shift within the exposure to the banking sector (away from more aggressive banks to more defensive ones), reducing exposure to consumer stocks and taking advantage of opportunities thrown up by higher volatility in markets.